A little about us...

 Please tour this website to explore the activities and projects of Friends of Old Annville.
 You can even join Friends of Old Annville through this site.
 Finally, you can view a video of a key historic renovation in the Annville town center: Rebuilding From Ashes.
 View the video and then read about this renovation, which won an Historic Building Award from Friends of Old Annville, in the story below entitled Hoovers Win 2011 Historic Building Award.

-FOOA Annual Dinner Meeting, Saturday, November 9, 6 PM
+FOOA Annual Dinner Meeting Held on Saturday, November 9.

-The Annual Dinner Meeting for Friends of Old Annville will be held on Saturday, November 9 from 6-9 PM at the Annville American Legion Post at 35 South Manheim Street in Annville.
-We will begin the evening with a wine and cheese mixer at 6 PM, during which we will project recent pictures of historic Annville that have recently been donated to our Electron Archives.
+The Annual Dinner Meeting for Friends of Old Annville was held on Saturday, November 9 from 6-9 PM at the Annville American Legion Post at 35 South Manheim Street in Annville.
+We began the evening with a wine and cheese mixer at 6 PM, during which we projected recent pictures of historic Annville that were donated to our Electronic Archives.

-Our featured speaker for the evening will be Patrick Donmoyer (pictured at right), who is manager of the Pennsylvania German Cultural Heritage Center at Kutztown University and an expert on Pennsylvania Dutch hex signs.
-Mr. Donmoyer will speak on the topic: "Hex Signs: Myth and Meaning in Pennsylvania Dutch Barn Stars."
+Our featured speaker for the evening was Patrick Donmoyer (pictured at right), who is manager of the Pennsylvania German Cultural Heritage Center at Kutztown University and an expert on Pennsylvania Dutch hex signs.
+Mr. Donmoyer spoke on the topic: "Hex Signs: Myth and Meaning in Pennsylvania Dutch Barn Stars."